Authorization

 Since a public integration is not tied to a single workspace with a single integration token, public integrations instead follow the OAuth 2.0 protocol to authorize an integration to interact with a workspace.

-How to make an integration public
+How to make a public integration

 Public integration **Distribution** page.